lpszmoths/godot-endless-map-generation/README.md

 * **Chunk generator:** An `Area2D` that instances a given scene when a **trigger** collides with it.
 * **Trigger:** An `Area2D` that triggers any chunk generators it comes in contact with.
-* **Chunk scene:** A premade scene that represents one area in the level, such as a room in a roguelike, a track section in a racing game, a screen's worth of content in an endless runner, etc. When the generator is triggered, it will create an instance of the chunk scene in its place.
-This instance will have the same `global_transform` as the chunk generator itself.

 ## Usage